Your support means a lot

-Remember: gifts of all sizes are welcome.
-A gift of any size will help the Institute fulfill its timely mission.
-Indeed, you can make a gift on-line now by clicking here:
+A gift of any size will help the Institute fulfill our mission.
+To contribute online click here:

 [On the “Where to Direct to Your Gift” page, simply type Institute for Advanced Catholic Studies in the “other” box and enter your gift amount.
 Thank you for your support.]

 “The Institute is a wonderful venture.
 I love the way it welcomes honest dialogue among people of all faiths and the unusual way it works to deepen and strengthen the Catholic tradition.
 I believe that the goals of the Institute, though ambitious, are absolutely attainable.
 That is why I support it.”
 Julie Mork, Institute donor and member of the Institute’s Board of Trustees.